codefellows/javascript_da_gitbook/server_side/week_three.md

 ## Day 3
 Time to start adding authentication.
 ### BasicHTTP using Passport
-The basic http standard, passport as a middle and how that middleware is generated.
+The basic http standard, passport as a middleware and how that middleware is generated.
 Also go over some basic encryption and why we don't store passwords.
-### Creating a token back after BasicHTTP Auth
+### Creating a token and sending it back after BasicHTTP Auth
-Authenticate with basic http, generate a toke and use that token for subsequent requests.
+Authenticate with basic http, generate a token and use that token for subsequent requests.
 Not only confirms came from our server but can easily be expired.
 ### Using that Token to Authenticate
 Sending the token back and the creation of the eat_auth middleware.
 Pulling the